How to Find Drug and Alcohol Rehabs in California

 The majority of the counseling and rehabilitation takes place in the wilderness.
 Clients are supervised by experienced experts and therapists.
 The drug rehabilitation process is similar to that of any other drug recovery program.
 In California, adventure and outdoor programs are chosen as an alternative or supplement to inpatient or outpatient drug recovery.

-What Are the Benefits of Adventure and Wilderness Therapy Programs?
+What Are the Benefits of Adventure Therapy at Rehabs in California?

 Attending outdoor and adventure therapy programs in California has numerous advantages.
 As part of the therapeutic process, participants in wilderness therapy are immersed in the natural environment.
 It puts the participant in difficult situations that they must conquer while working with others.
 Programs promote healthy relationship development, treatment, and the development of healthy coping techniques.